 OHSU said it couldn’t comment on pending litigation.
 Williams didn’t return a message sent on LinkedIn.

-Two senior professors at OHSU yesterday expressed concern about the plan to WW, saying that OHSU is making the same mistake it did in April 2023, when the board gave Monfries sole authority to negotiate a new contract with Jacobs.
+Two senior professors at OHSU yesterday expressed concern about the plan to WW, saying that the university was making the same mistake it did in April 2023, when the board gave chair Wayne Monfries sole authority to negotiate a new contract with Jacobs.
 Monfries extended Jacobs’ contract by two years and gave him an extra $700,000 in retirement pay just before OHSU started laying off workers to cut costs.
-Neither would be named because they fear retribution from OHSU leaders, a common concern at OHSU.
+Neither would be named because they fear retribution from university leaders, a common concern at OHSU.

-Dr. Jeff Jensen, a vice chair in the School of Medicine and one of the only OHSU critics willing to risk reprisal by being named, said appointing Selden quickly is the right move because Jacobs, in an email to staff yesterday, vowed to “stay engaged in an advisory role during the transition.”
+Dr. Jeff Jensen, a vice chair in the School of Medicine and one of the few OHSU critics willing to risk reprisal by being named, said appointing Selden quickly was the right move and that the board erred in backing off.

 Jensen pointed to the tenure of former OHSU president Joe Robertson, who served from 2006 to 2017, for evidence that Selden could succeed.
 Like Selden, Robertson was a department chair at OHSU before becoming president.